 Through the integration of technology and healthcare we are enhancing the patient experience and improving outcomes.

 Access to this specialist centre in Surrey allows more patients to leave intensive care, helps with recovery and speeds up their return home, while also freeing up intensive care beds for other acutely ill patients.

 Buddying with Medway

-Guy's and St Thomas' recently undertook a two-year 'buddying' arrangement with Medway NHS Foundation Trust.
+Guy's and St Thomas' undertook a two-year 'buddying' arrangement with Medway NHS Foundation Trust.
 A range of senior clinicians and managers from Guy's and St Thomas' supported the trust to improve patient safety, performance, quality and staff engagement following a series of difficult CQC inspections.

 We worked closely with the Trust's chief executive and board, with improvement work and mentoring focused on emergency care, the flow of patients through the hospital, nursing leadership and clinical engagement.